 As of the 1st Jan 2021, the EU is treating the UK as a third (non-Member) country.
 This has meant that UK exports to the EU have been subject to full EU third country requirements, meaning they have had to comply with the same documentary, certification and other requirements as goods from the rest of the world, including in respect of issues such as permits for road haulage.
 Animal and plant-based food and feed products are additionally subject to quite specific requirements related to their respective health and safety risks.

-Companies which already export to non-EU countries will be familiar with these requirements and will simply have to scale up their internal procedures accordingly.
-But companies which have only ever traded with the EU will need to put new processes in place and factor in the extra time required prior to shipment, particularly in order to obtain an export health certificate.
-Many may find it easier to employ customs agents to help with this, though there will be significant demand for such services.
+Companies which already export to non-EU countries are familiar with these requirements and have scaled up their internal procedures accordingly.
+But companies which have only ever traded with the EU need to have new processes in place and factor in the extra time required prior to shipment, particularly in order to obtain an export health certificate.
+Many may find it easier to employ customs agents to help with this, though there is significant demand for such services.

 A summary of the main requirements and an initial check list can be found at Prepare to Export from Great Britain.
 A useful set of key documents are set out in Defra’s GB to EU Trader Showcase.
-Different arrangements apply in respect of goods exported to the EU from Northern Ireland, which will continue to be subject to Customs Union and Single Market rules.
+Different arrangements apply in respect of goods exported to the EU from Northern Ireland, which continue to be subject to Customs Union and Single Market rules.
 Please see here for further details.

 - General Guidance